 Instructions

-- Once you have the leftover meat cut or torn into chunks and the vegetables prepared, put a large saucepan (with lid) on a medium heat and assemble the ingredients in layers until they're all in the pan, as follows:
+- Put a large saucepan or casserole pot on a medium heat and assemble the ingredients in layers, as follows:

 - Spoon some gravy over the bottom of the pan